noahbrenner/national-parks/README.md

     - **API restrictions:** "Maps JavaScript API"
         - If the Maps API isn't present in the drop-down menu, you'll need to enable that API from this page first: https://console.developers.google.com/apis/library

-##### National Parks Service
+##### National Park Service

-You can get an API key from the National Parks Service by filling out the very short form at <https://www.nps.gov/subjects/developer/get-started.htm>.
+You can get an API key from the National Park Service by filling out the very short form at <https://www.nps.gov/subjects/developer/get-started.htm>.

 ### Build it!